-UPnP Settings: To use the Universal Plug and Play (UPnP[TM]) feature click on Enabled.
-UPNP provides compatibility with networking equipment, software and peripherals.

-Internet Ping: Unchecking the box will not allow the DIR-635 to respond to pings.
+- Enable UPnP: To use the Universal Plug and Play (UPnPTM) feature click on Enabled.
+UPNP provides compatibility with networking equipment, software and peripherals. - WAN Ping: Unchecking the box will not allow the DIR-855 to respond to pings.
 Blocking the Ping may provide some extra security from hackers.
-Check the box to allow the Internet port to be "pinged".

-Internet Port You may set the port speed of the Internet port Speed: to 10Mbps, 100Mbps, or auto.
-Some older cable or DSL modems may require you to set the port speed to 10Mbps.

-Check the box to allow multicast traffic to pass Multicast through the router from the Internet. streams:
+Check the box to allow the Internet port to be "pinged". - WAN Ping Inbound Select from the drop-down menu if you would like Filter: to apply the Inbound Filter to the WAN ping.
+Refer to page 43 for more information regarding Inbound Filter. - WAN Port Speed: You may set the port speed of the Internet port to 10Mbps, 100Mbps, 1000Mbps, or auto.
+Some older cable or DSL modems may require you to set the port speed to 10Mbps. - Multicast streams: Check the box to allow multicast traffic to pass through the router from the Internet.